Why does Greenroofs.com call them greenroofs

 for an ecological roof cover with limited human access.
 The minimum growing

-media or soil substrate starts at about 2 1/2 to 6 at most (although
+media or soil substrate starts at about 2 1/2 to 5 or 6 -

-vegetative mats can actually have even less than 1" of growth media); the engineered
+vegetative mats can actually have even less than 1" of growth media).

 soil media contains 70 80% inorganic or mineral material (or higher) to 20